-In addition to responsibilities described in FAR 19.705-6, the contracting officer must give the SBTA and the Office of Small Business Utilization (E) a copy of the notice of award and the successful offeror's subcontracting plan within five work days of contract award or contract modification when applicable.
+In addition to responsibilities described in FAR 19.705-6, the contracting officer must give the SBA Area Director, SBTA and OSBU a copy of the notice of award and the successful offeror's subcontracting plan within five work days of contract award or contract modification when applicable.
 The notice of award must contain all the following:

-- (a) Contractor's name, address, and phone number. - (b) Subcontracting plan administrator's name, address, and phone number. - (c) Contract number. - (d) Place of performance. - (e) Dollar amount of contract award. - (f) Period of contract performance. - (g) Description of items/services (including FPDS Product/Service Code). - (h) Contracting Officer's name, address, and phone number. - (i) Administrative contracting office address and phone number. - (j) Type of plan and dates that plan will cover. - (k) Approved goals stated both as percentages of total subcontracting planned and in dollars. - (l) A notation, "Awarded under the Energy Policy Act of 1992", if the contract will be used to measure GSA achievements under Section 3021 of the Energy Policy Act of 1992.
+- (a) Contractor's name, address, and phone number. - (b) Subcontracting plan administrator's name, address, and phone number. - (c) Contract number. - (d) Place of performance. - (e) Dollar amount of contract award. - (f) Period of contract performance. - (g) Description of items/services (including FPDS Product/Service Code). - (h) Contracting Officer's name, address, and phone number - (i) Administrative contracting office address and phone number. - (j) Type of plan and dates that plan will cover. - (k) Approved goals stated both as percentages of total subcontracting planned and in dollars. - (l) A notation, "Awarded under the Energy Policy Act of 1992", if the contract will be used to measure GSA achievements under Section 3021 of the Energy Policy Act of 1992.